zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

 		```

 7. Uncomment Step 1 Code
-    - Uncomment the code under Step 1 and also comment the final line: ‘asyncio.run(main())’.
+    - Uncomment the code under Step 1 and also comment the final line: `asyncio.run(main())`.
 It will look like this:

       ![image](https://github.com/user-attachments/assets/7a1fb92d-c27e-4f6e-836d-396d13378e2d)

 8. Open Policy File
-    - Open the ‘policy.json’ file already created inside the current folder.
+    - Open the `policy.json` file already created inside the current folder.
 This file helps grant our Thing the correct policies such as read and write abilities.

 9. Go Back to Current File
     - Go back to the Step 1 code and fill in the blank.